DHH (C23II) His Human

 Desert HedgeHog (C23II) Human Recombinant, His Tag

-DHH (C23II) His Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 201 amino acids (23-198) and having a molecular mass of 22.4kDa.
+Recombinant Human DHH (C23II) His, produced in E.coli, is a single, non-glycosylated polypeptide chain comprising 201 amino acids (23-198) with a molecular weight of 22.4kDa.
+This protein features a 24 amino acid His-tag at the N-terminus and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs